ifremer-bioinformatics/samba/docs/usage.md

 ### `--desc_comp_crit`

-According to your metadata file, select the column name corresponding to the variable of interest for descriptive comparisons graphs.
+According to your metadata file, list the column names corresponding to the variables of interest for descriptive comparisons graphs (comma-separated list).

 ## Run the statistics steps only